KestrelComputer/kestrel-3-users-guide/manuscript/chapter-2.md

 Perhaps, a future revision of the Kestrel firmware will offer built-in support for filesystems and graphical editors.

-### Compiler is *Slow!*
+### Forth V1.01 Compiler is *Slow!*

 While software written *in* Forth runs pretty fast, Forth *itself* is pretty slow when it comes to compiling code.
 Indeed, by the end of this chapter, the complete body of code takes me several minutes to compile.
 This performance bug is regrettable; however, I placed emphasis on *correctness* rather than speed when porting eForth to the Kestrel environment.

 I will address compilation speed in a later firmware revision.
+Although, if someone else beats me to the punch, I'll happily accept a pull request.

 ### Application Structure Can Use Some Improvement.